 Studies involving mice with chronic liver inflammation have shown that regular doses of curcumin over several weeks can help to clear blocked bile ducts.
 The curcumin also appeared to significantly reduce the risk of damage and scarring in liver cells.
 (8)

 Researchers believe that turmeric works by interfering with several pathways involved in the inflammatory process, while also warding off harmful free radicals.

 Dandelion root has been used to treat liver conditions for centuries, and it continues to be an effective herbal remedy.
 Like milk thistle and artichoke extract, dandelion root appears to boost the flow of bile.

 A 2017 study suggested that dandelion root contains important polysaccharides that can support liver function.
 Another study involving mice showed that dandelion root extract helped to significantly slow down the progression of liver fibrosis.
 When delivered as an extract, dandelion root appeared to inactivate the main cells involved in fibrosis.
 This helped to significantly reduce oxidative stress on the liver, allowing the liver cells to heal and regenerate.

 Optimizing your liver health can involve a number of steps.
 Eliminating toxic exposure to substances like alcohol, cigarette smoke, and air pollution will alow your liver time to repair itself.
 Certain highly processed foods should also be avoided.

 There are some natural supplements that have been shown to aid the liver in repairing itself.
-These include milk thistle, NAC, and dandelion extract.
+These include milk thistle and dandelion extract.
 All of these and more are included in our Liver Support formula.